-Detailed plans, including grading and planting plans and other documentation describing the proposed development including roads, building envelopes, areas to be retained in natural vegetation, natural areas which are intended to be enhanced, recreation facilities and trails, storm water facilities and sewer and water services.
+Detailed plans, including grading and planting plans and other documentation describing the proposed development including roads, building envelopes, areas to be retained in natural vegetation, natural areas which are intended to be enhanced, recreation facilities and trails, storm water facilities and wastewater and water services.
+In addition, in the Highway 48 Corridor designations, submission of a concept plan and building perspective that displays the massing and conceptual design of the building, the relationship to adjacent development and the street, as well as locations for parking, driveways and loading and service areas will be required, which considers the Highway 48 Corridor Urban Design Guidelines and Concept Plan.